User Personas: why, what and how?

-Once you have created your new friend — oops sorry that was a bit creepy — your persona, don’t just look at her and think ‘she would like x model of headphones’.
-No, you have to get into her head, live like her, shop like she would shop, use her headphones in the way she would use them.
-Think what Silvia would like or dislike about the headphones.
-Once you do this, you will see the headphones from her point of view not your own.
-You will see the headphones from a different angle, not with your eyes (and ears — ho ho), but with hers.
-You may think of things she would say, for example:
+Once you have created your persona, don’t just look at her and think ‘she would like this product I’m selling’.
+No, you have to get into her head, live like her, shop like she would shop, use your product in the way she would use it or think about what she does in her spare time – when and why would she be interested in your offering?
+Think what Silvia would like or dislike about your service or product.
+Once you do this, you will start to see your business from her point of view not your own.

 Ok, now you’ve learnt all about my user persona, have a go and create some of your own — it’s quite fun!
 Do ensure they’re all different so mix up ages and genders as much as you can although make sure you are creating user personas who are relevant to your brand.

 Let me know how you get on and if you’re stuck, do get in touch as I may be able to help you — yes really — I would love to hear from you.
-Just email me on firstname.lastname@example.org — I promise I will reply!
+Just complete the form below and I’ll get in touch.